|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Due to improper electricity pricing large amounts amounts of non-fossil electrical energy are currently being constrained, dumped over hydro electric dam spillways or exported at a financial loss while simultaneously consumers are unnecessarily burning large amounts of fossil fuels in stationary applications.

 At certain times of the day, during certain seasons of the year and under certain wind conditions Ontario has constrained non-fossil electricity generation and hence has the capacity to generate and deliver large amounts of extra non-fossil electricity at almost no marginal cost.
-The availability of the extra non-fossil electricity is intermittent and hence this extra electricity should be marketed as interruptible power, not as firm power.
-The main markets for interruptible power are for: charging energy storage systems, fossil fuel displacement in hybrid energy systems, production of synthetic hydrocarbon fuels and electro chemical processing such as production of ammonia, aluminum, hydrogen, lithium, magnesium, sodium and chlorine.
+The availability of the extra non-fossil electricity is intermittent and hence this extra electricity should be marketed as interruptible electricity, not as firm power.
+The main markets for interruptible electricity are for: charging energy storage systems, fossil fuel displacement in hybrid energy systems, production of synthetic hydrocarbon fuels and electro chemical processing such as production of ammonia, aluminum, hydrogen, lithium, magnesium, sodium and chlorine.

 Sale of surplus non-fossil electricity within Ontario is not happening because within the existing Ontario electricity system no party has a mandate for changing the electricity rate structure.
 The present system of a Global Adjustment equally distributed over all kWh sold incents use of fossil fuels in preference to surplus non-fossil electricity.